Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 </figure>

 Reads a given file in a new Read node or a given one.
-Set's the frame range with the given range.
-Automatically set's the format.
+Sets the frame range with the given range.
+Automatically sets the format.
 The colorspace plug is optional, to change the default value for colorspace in the Read if desired.
 The nodeName parameter is optional: If it's empty, the default node name will be used.
 If it's provided and the node already exists, the filepath will be loaded in the existing node.
 If it's provided but the node does not exist, it will be created with that name.
 The isSequence plug indicates if the filepath is an image sequence path.
 To load a single image or a video, disable this plug.

 Works for Nuke.